jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - VPN (virtual private network) is a traditional remote access technology
         - most common VPN protocols: PPTP, L2F, L2TP, and IPsec
     - WAP (wireless access point) - local env treats as remote access
-    - VDI (virtual desktop infrastructure) / VMI (virtual mobile interface)
+    - **VDI (virtual desktop infrastructure)**: means of reducing the security risks and performance requirements of end devices by hosting desktop/workstation VMs on servers that are remotely accessible by users
-    - Jumpbox: a jump server/jumpbox is a remote access system deployed to make accessing a specific system or network easier or more secure
+    - **VMI (virtual mobile interface)**: virtual mobile device OS is hosted on a central server
-        - often deployed in extranets, screened subnets, or cloud networks where a standard direct link or private channel is not available
+    - **Jumpbox**: a jump server/jumpbox is a remote access system deployed to make accessing a specific system or network easier or more secure; often deployed in extranets, screened subnets, or cloud networks where a standard direct link or private channel is not available
     - RDS (Remote Desktop Service) such as RD, Teamviewer, VNC etc can provide in-office experience while remote
     - Using cloud-based desktop solutions such as Amazon Workspaces, Amazon AppStream, V2 Cloud, and Microsoft Azure
     - Security must be considered to provide protection for your private network against remote access complications: